Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Discussion

-Our findings also points to how AI systems lack the structural nuances and processes that allow her to adapt how her style is implemented in response to a client’s brief and instead lead with superficial aesthetics.
-This echoes a nuance that Aaron Hertzmann introduced in his seminal work on “image analogies” \cite{imageanalogies}.
+Note that this nuanced understanding of computation styles was present in the early days of style transfer.
+For example, this echoes a distinction that Aaron Hertzmann introduced in his seminal work on “image analogies” \cite{imageanalogies}.
 In biology, analogous elements share functional similarities but no structural kinship (like the wings of a bat and those of a bee).
 Homologous elements, on the other hand, might look different but share structural similarities that point to common ancestors (the human hand and the bat wing, for example) \cite{wilkins2014homology}.
-What style transfer generates is, for some, analogous to artists’ style, but only on the surface.
-Unfortunately, this nuance between analogies and homologies has been lost in discussions of style transfer since Hertzmann, which led to hyperbolic statements that take artists’ styles and models’ results as equivalent.
+What style transfer generates is, for some stakeholders, in some contexts, analogous to artists’ style, but only on the surface.
+Unfortunately, this careful nuance between analogies and homologies has since been lost in discussions of style transfer, which led to hyperbolic statements that artists’ styles and models’ results are equivalent.